-Any chemicals like cleaning products, detergent, bleach, rubbing alcohol or typical bathroom products like perfume or hair products, are dangerous if ingested orally or comes into contact with the eyes.
+Any chemicals like cleaning products, detergent, bleach, rubbing alcohol, or typical bathroom products like perfume or hair products, are dangerous if ingested orally or come into contact with the eyes.
 Keep these products on a higher shelf, locked cabinet, or in an area children cannot reach or enter, and call poison control immediately if anyone ingests poison.

 6. Wear A Helmet

 In most states, children under 16 must wear a helmet when biking, but many kids refuse.
 If a child falls off of their bike, skateboard, skates, or scooter, a helmet can prevent life-threatening brain injuries.